avue7/FirstYear/README.md

 # FirstYear
 This is an android app using the Ionic Framework and Google's Firebase to store information that will help keep track of the user's baby's or babies daily essential activities such as feeding, diapering, and sleeping.
 The user may also keep a record of his/her baby or babies' growth as well.

-Please note: This is an ongoing project and some of functionalities (titles) that you can see in the segments are functionalities that I have not yet finished if it is not listed below.
+<b>Please note:</b> This is an ongoing project and some of functionalities (titles) that you can see in the home page segments are functionalities that I have not yet finished if it is not listed below (i.e. Charts, Gallery, Chats).
+All other sub-segments within the activities such as feeding are finished.
 <br/>

 ## Welcome Page: